iFREEGROUP/nrm/README.md

 This will update `package-lock.json` file of current directory.
 You can also specify another file by appending `--path <path>` argument.

+> Since v0.2, you can omit `registry` argument, and `nrm` will use npm official registry.

 Example:

 ```sh